Menu

 The Innovation

 Mr Green Africa recycles and sells ethically sourced materials with a traceable social and environmental impact.
-It currently engages around 2,000 previously marginalised waste collectors and collects over 3,000 metric tonnes of fairly sourced plastic materials to process and sell to local markets annually.
-The business seeks to formalise the plastics supply chain and create jobs, as well as aid growing cities with the problem of plastic pollution.
+It has 6,000 registered waste collectors, who are paid a premium over other informal market rates thanks to Mr Green Africa’s operational efficiencies allowing the business to pass on these benefits to waste collectors.
+Mr Green Africa collects approximately 3,000-4,000 metric tonnes per year of fairly sourced plastic to process and sell to local markets.
+The business formalises the plastics supply chain, creating dignified jobs, whilst addressing the problem of plastic pollution for growing cities.

 account_balance